Edward Charles Frome: Career

 He was also a competent artist and made many sketches and paintings of landscapes on his surveying expeditions.
 In one of his sketchbooks, there is a sketch of a Milmenrura village in the south-east of South Australia consisting of a cluster of about twelve established Aboriginal homes.
 It is annotated with the note "burnt by me, October 1840".
 This was apparently part of the retribution for the Maria massacre of shipwrecked survivors a few months earlier.

 In 1843 he led an expedition to the mid-north of South Australia and was the first to accurately map Lake Frome.

 After his ten-year term expired he returned to England and was subsequently stationed in Mauritius, Scotland and Gibraltar.
 Between 1869 and 1874 he served as Lieutenant Governor of Guernsey.

 Later life and legacy

 He retired in 1877 with the army rank of general, and died on 2 November 1890 at Ewell in Surrey.

 His name was given to two lakes – Lake Frome in the state's north-east and Lake Frome in the state's south-east; Frome River in the Lake Eyre basin; and Frome Road, a major thoroughfare in Adelaide.

+The South Australian Electoral district of Frome, named after him, has existed in several incarnations since 1884.
+The latest incarnation has existed since 1991, but in 2024 the Electoral Districts Boundaries Commission announced that at the 2026 state election its name would be changed to Ngadjuri, due to concerns over Frome's involvement in acts of retribution following the Maria massacre.